FLOWN ITEMS

 Pictured here is a fragment of the Skylab space station (with official NASA COA) that returned to Earth on 11-July-1979 and retrieved from Western Australia.

-This is an actual piece of one of the six oxygene supply tanks carried on board Skylab.
+This is an actual piece of one of the six oxygen supply tanks carried on board Skylab.
 Measuring approximately 1" long and 0.5" wide, it has been professionally mounted and protected on a colour card illustrating one of the last pictures of Skylab ever taken.
 It has travelled some 890 million miles as the space station orbited the Earth for over 6 years.

 Space Shuttle Columbia Flown Fragment (STS-5 mission):

-This is a limited edition presentation (one of just 200) containing an actual peice of the Space Shuttle Columbia that flew 1.8 million miles in orbit around the Earth on its first operational mission (STS-5).
+This is a limited edition presentation (one of just 200) containing an actual piece of the Space Shuttle Columbia that flew 1.8 million miles in orbit around the Earth on its first operational mission (STS-5).

 NASA 25 years: To commemorate NASA's 25th Anniversary on 14-August-1983 the shuttle flight STS-8 was to take 500,000 serialised first day covers into space.
 Only 259,377 covers were available after the flight and those that were left behind or were damaged, were destroyed.